ThreadDotRun/SaneDataCommander/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a Pull Request.

-### Please ensure your contributions are sane and related to the forwarding the concept of abstraction of services across platforms
+Please ensure your contributions are sane and related to forwarding the concept of abstraction of services across platforms.

 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or issues, please open an issue on GitHub or contact me using Github's project forums
+For questions or issues, please open an issue on GitHub or contact me using GitHub's project forums.